emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 ### Delete Retained Message

-To delete a retained message in EMQX, users can either publish an empty message to the topic of the retained message in the client or use the EMQX Dashboard.
-In the Dashboard, users can simply click the **Delete** button on the Retained Messages list page to remove a retained message.
-Additionally, users can also set the expiration time for retained messages on the Retained Messages configuration page, allowing EMQX to automatically delete them when they expire.
+To delete a retained message in EMQX, you can either publish an empty message to the topic of the retained message in the client or use the EMQX Dashboard.
+In the Dashboard, you can click the **Delete** button for a specific retained message to remove it.
+You can also delete all retained messages on the cluster by using the **Clear All** button.
+Additionally, you can also set the expiration time for retained messages on the Retained Messages configuration page, allowing EMQX to automatically delete them when they expire.